 Always taking the high road, Taylor Swift shared this nugget of advice in an interview with Time.
 Coming from someone who is surrounded by female powerhouses, we're all ears.

 Hillary Clinton has experience with criticism.
 She writes about this along with her greatest political career lessons in her memoir Living History.

 We can't get enough of Olivia Wilde's candor.
 In an interview with Glamour she talks about turning 30, though her advice is certainly applicable to many ages.

-Wrote the bold and funny Amy Poehler in her book, Yes Please.
+The bold and funny Amy Poehler wrote this quote in her book, Yes Please.
 When it comes to going against the grain, Poehler is our favorite muse.